CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to API monitoring dashboards specifically, with distinct triggers around 'API metrics', 'API monitoring', and 'API health'.
-Unlikely to conflict with general dashboard skills or general API skills due to the specific combination of monitoring + API + dashboards.
+Unlikely to conflict with general dashboard skills or generic API skills due to the specific monitoring/metrics/alerts focus.

 3 / 3